 TLmag caught up with Sandrina Fasoli, co-designer of Belgian ready-to-wear brand Bellerose which celebrates its 30 years anniversary.
 She talks about what it’s like to develop timeless women fashion collections.

 After leaving La Cambre Mode(s) in 2004, she created an eponymous label, together with Michaël Marson, that earned her acclaim from press and consumers alike.
-Today, as a stylist for Belgian ready-wear brand Bellerose, Sandrina Fasoli gives us her clear and informed perspective on this exciting yet demanding sector.
+Today, as inflatable obstacle course for sale a stylist for Belgian ready-wear brand Bellerose, Sandrina Fasoli gives us her clear and informed perspective on this exciting yet demanding sector.